Home

 2. You don't really know who you're sending your account number to.

-3. Someone might break into our computer and steal your credit card number.
+3. Someone might break into my computer and steal your credit card number.

 Let's look at each of these risks more closely.